The Very BEST Spicy Pickled Eggs

 A treat from our childhood is Pickled Eggs!
 Yup, it may sound weird but I bet y’all have seen them in bars, stores, country places.
 There are Beet Eggs (pink/purple), mustard eggs (yellow), Cider Vinegar eggs (kind of a cider color), but my favorite are SPICY PICKLED EGGS.
 Yum!
 Please note that the picture you see here, has already been opened and enjoyed… It barely made the 3 week mark.

 Here is my recipe, I make a 1 gallon batch at a time for the refrigerator.

 Ingredients (for a one gallon batch):

 - A bunch of hard boiled (solid) eggs.
-Since I like to can in gallon jars, I make about two dozen.
+Since I like to use a gallon jar, I make about two dozen.
 Make sure your hard boiled eggs are not “split” and that the yokes are solid, they can not be soft or runny.
 I hardboil for 10 min the do a fast cool with ice to loosen the shells.